SHAP-Guided Kernel Actor-Critic for Explainable Reinforcement Learning: Introduction

 \section{Introduction}

 Policy-gradient (PG) methods~\citep{williams1992simple,sutton1999policy} are a cornerstone of reinforcement learning (RL)~\citep{sutton1998reinforcement}, directly optimizing the policy to maximize the expected discounted return.
-Actor--Critic (AC) algorithms~\citep{konda1999actor,bhatnagar2009natural} reduce the variance of PG by pairing a policy (Actor) with a learned value estimator (Critic), thereby stabilizing on-policy training.
+Actor-Critic (AC) algorithms~\citep{konda1999actor,bhatnagar2009natural} reduce the variance of PG by pairing a policy (Actor) with a learned value estimator (Critic), thereby stabilizing on-policy training.
 However, standard AC~\citep{romero2024Actor} architectures remain \emph{opaque}.
-The policy updates are driven by the advantage estimates of multi-dimensional state, yet the influence of each dimension on the return is not explicitly revealed.
-This has fueled a growing interest in explainable RL (XRL) mechanisms that can make optimization dynamics of AC more transparent.
+The policy updates are driven by the advantage estimates of the multi-dimensional state, yet the influence of each dimension on the return is not explicitly revealed. {This has fueled a critical and growing interest in explainable RL (XRL) mechanisms that can make optimization dynamics of AC more transparent.}